dortania/OpenCore-Multiboot/Win.md

 - [Install Windows 10 automatically](#Automatically)
 - [Install Windows 10 manually](#Manually) (only when there are problems or when you want to control the procedure)
 ### Automatically
-Follow the procedure and let Windows making disasters!
+Follow the procedure printed on screen!

 ![Installation image](/images/win-md/installation.png)